BraydenGirard/COMP2406-AS4/README.md

 The following issues are known problems with our implementation:

 1. Inserting spaces into our Javascript chord strings did not display in the browser.
 In order to space the bars we added '.' to the end of each chord.
-The character spacing can sometimes be al little off because of this.
+The character spacing can sometimes be a little off because of this.

-2. The following requirements are missing right now:
+2. The following requirements are missing:
-	R 3.15
 	R 3.8
-	R 3.9
-	R 3.12